cargo-public-api/cargo-public-api/README.md

 ```

 Tip: By writing the public API to a file for two different versions of your library, you can diff your public API across versions.

+# Blanket implementations

+By default, blanket implementations such as `impl<T> Any for T`, `impl<T> Borrow<T> for T`, and `impl<T, U> Into<U> for T where U: From<T>` are omitted from the list of public items of a crate.
+For the vast majority of use cases, blanket implementations are not of interest, and just creates noise.

+If you want to include items of blanket implementations in the output, set `Options::with_blanket_implementations` to true if you use the library, or pass `--with-blanket-implementations` if you use the `public_items` binary utility.

 # Target audience